enextus/cise-sim/README.md

 INFO  [2019-10-22 16:10:23,779] org.eclipse.jetty.server.Server: Started @2196ms
 ```

-**The CISE Sim web interface is now ready to be accessed by opening a browser to the address: http://localhost:8080/**.
-**The CISE Sim endpoint is ready to be contacted by a CISE Node or adaptor that can send messages to the endpoint url: ``http://localhost:8080/api/messages``.**

 ## Configuration
 Before connecting to a CISE node or adaptor, the application needs to be configured properly.